Royal Melbourne (West Course)

 {{royal-melbourne-west-17-18-gallery}}

 This focal point of the West Course’s routing casts the property in a flattering light.
 By using one stellar topographical feature in many different ways, MacKenzie fools the golfer into believing that the land contains more variety than it actually does.
-(He pulled off the same trick at Cypress Point, Augusta National, and nearly all of his other courses from the mid-1920s on.)
+(He pulls off the same trick at Cypress Point, Augusta National, and nearly all of his other courses from the mid-1920s on.)

 At Royal Melbourne, the theories of Golden Age golf architecture are not merely theoretical; they come to life with the lively bounce and roll of the ball.
 Except in extreme cases, the West Course is not vulnerable to the aerial attack of the modern game.
 If you want an advantage, you have to chase an angle.
 And that’s why Royal Melbourne West is one of the small handful of legitimate candidates for the title of greatest golf course in the world.